-- so that the model you use for sequence design will match the one used for sequence analysis online at nupack.org.
+- a) (3 pts) Write down the mathematical expression for the test tube ensemble defect C. Which term would become large if the on-target dimer is not dominated by the target secondary structure?
+Which term would become large if off-target monomers or tetramers form at appreciable concentration in the test tube? - b) (7 pts) Use executable tube\design of NUPACK 4 (described in the NUPACK User Guide) to design sequences over a test tube ensemble $\Psi$ containing all off-target complexes of up to 4 strands.
 Your notebook should display your calls to the design executables, your final sequences, and the final value of the test tube ensemble defect.
-You may find it useful to view the Simple Tube Design Example in the NUPACK User Guide under Getting Started/Examples). - c) (5 pts) Use the Analysis page at nupack.org to document the salient properties of the test tube and complex ensembles for your final design. - d) (5 pts) Now use complex design instead of test tube design to design for the target secondary structure without considering off-target complexes (Hint: use executable tube_design with max_size = 0).
+You may find it useful to view the Tube Design Example in the NUPACK User Guide under Getting Started/Example Jupyter notebooks). - c) (5 pts) Use the Analysis page at nupack.org to document the salient properties of the test tube and complex ensembles for your final design. - d) (5 pts) Now use complex design instead of test tube design to design for the target secondary structure without considering off-target complexes (Hint: use executable tube\design with max\size = 0).
 How does the new design compare to your previous design when you evaluate its properties over the ensemble Ψ containing all complexes of up to 4 strands?